smarthomeNG/plugins/mqtt/README.md

 Support is provided trough the support thread within the smarthomeNG forum: [Support-Thread](https://knx-user-forum.de/forum/supportforen/smarthome-py/1089334-neues-mqtt-plugin)

 ## Change History

+### Changes since version 1.3.3

+- Fixed error not initializing subscriptions for items, if the broker was slow to respond on connect

 ### Changes since version 1.3.2